underscoreio/essential-slick/src/pages/4-data_modelling.md

 An HList has a mix of the properties of a list and a tuple.
 It has an arbitrary length, just as a list, but unlike a list, each element can be a different type, like a tuple.
-As you can see from the `*` definition, an `Hlist` is a kind of shape that Slick knows about.
+As you can see from the `*` definition, an `HList` is a kind of shape that Slick knows about.

 This `HList` projection needs to match with the definition of `User` in `Table[User]`.
 For that, we list the types in a type alias: